VedantBang/chatsocketserver/README.md

 The [websocket](https://www.npmjs.com/package/websocket) package.

-An instance of the server is running on heroku.
-To connect to it, run `node client.js`.

 For trying it out locally, start the server with `node server.js`.
 The server listens on all hosts on port `8765`.
+To connect to it, run `node client.js`.

 To connect to your own server instance, run `node client.js <host-ip>`.
 For example to connect at localhost,  `node client.js localhost`, or equivalently `node client.js 127.0.0.1`.